Theoretical Studies of alpha Clustering in Nuclei and Beyond: A review on cluster model approaches

 Advances in experimental techniques have significantly expanded the scope of clustering studies.
 The development of rare isotope beams has enabled novel studies of resonant reactions induced by radioactive nuclei.
 In particular, the Thick Target Inverse Kinematics (TTIK) approach~\cite{Koshchiy2020} has proven to be a powerful tool for rare-beam experiments, facilitating the search for $\alpha$-cluster states and systematic analysis of clustering strength distribution~\cite{Barbui2022, Goldberg2022, Nauruzbayev2017, Nauruzbayev2017, Nurmukhanbetova2019, Nurmukhanbetova2024, Nurmukhanbetova2024b, Upadhyayula2020, Volya2022Superradiance, Volya2022a}.

-Against this backdrop, this chapter reviews how microscopic principles give rise to cluster substructures in light nuclei, with particular emphasis on the essential role of continuum coupling and reaction theory in shaping spectroscopic properties.
+Against this backdrop, this section reviews how microscopic principles give rise to cluster substructures in light nuclei, with particular emphasis on the essential rosectionle of continuum coupling and reaction theory in shaping spectroscopic properties.
+In parallel with the discussion of the MCSM in Sec.~2, the framework presented here represents an alternative strategy within the broader configuration-interaction approach.
 We approach clustering from the perspective of nucleonic degrees of freedom and nucleon-nucleon interactions, tracing its development from the traditional shell model into configuration interaction techniques that incorporate cluster configurations.
-This direction occupies a central position, serving as a bridge between various theoretical limits and representing a critical step in the evolution of several related approaches—including algebraic and symmetry-based methods, the resonating group method, the traditional shell model, the no-core shell model, and its continuum extensions.
+In fact, the approach discussed here and that in Sec.~2 are fundamentally equivalent in their microscopic foundations, and in some examples employ identical Hamiltonians (e.g., JISP16), differing primarily in the strategy of configuration selection.
+They also offer complementary physical perspectives: a rotating intrinsic (body-fixed) frame in which clustering appears as spatially localized structures, versus the laboratory-frame picture adopted here, where clustering is characterized through overlaps and spectroscopic factors.
+The direction outlined here serves as a bridge between various other theoretical limits, including algebraic and symmetry-based methods, the resonating group method, the traditional shell model, the no-core shell model, and its continuum extensions.